misson20000/twili/README.md

 ## Windows

 Windows support is experimental and is being improved.
 Windows users may download `twib_win64.exe` and `twibd_win64.exe` from the [latest release](https://github.com/misson20000/twili/releases/latest).
-Boot your switch with Twili installed, then run Zadig and set both of the `TransistorUSB` interfaces to `libusb-win32`.
-Run `twibd_win64.exe`, and leave it running in the background.
-Hotplug is not yet supported on Windows, so you will have to exit `twibd_win64` and restart it if you reconnect a Switch. `twib_win64.exe` should be run from the command prompt.
+Boot your switch with Twili installed, then run Zadig and set both of the `TransistorUSB` interfaces to `libusbK`.
+Run `twibd_win64.exe`, and leave it running in the background. `twib_win64.exe` should be run from the command prompt.

 # Building From Source